 (b) ERCOT discovers non-compliance; or

-(c) The Market Participant does not timely request revocation of its Digital Certificates for unauthorized Certificate Holders.
+(c) The Market Participant does not timely request revocation of its access to the MIS for unauthorized MIS users.

-(4) ERCOT’s decision to disqualify a Market Participant’s USA or revoke a Market Participant’s Digital Certificates as described above is subject to the following:
+(4) ERCOT’s decision to disqualify a Market Participant’s USA or revoke any Market Participant’s MIS users as described above is subject to the following:

-(a) A Market Participant’s Digital Certificates may not be revoked unless the Market Participant is given a reasonable opportunity to work with ERCOT to resolve the reason for revocation;
+(a) A Market Participant’s access to the MIS may not be revoked unless the Market Participant is given a reasonable opportunity to work with ERCOT to resolve the reason for revocation;

-(b) A Market Participant’s USA may not be disqualified unless it is given a reasonable opportunity to authorize a new USA and assign new Digital Certificates as necessary to prevent disruption of the Market Participant’s business; and
+(b) A Market Participant’s USA may not be disqualified unless it is given a reasonable opportunity to authorize a new USA and request or authorize access to the MIS for new MIS users as necessary to prevent disruption of the Market Participant’s business; and

-(c) A Market Participant may dispute ERCOT’s decision to disqualify the Market Participant’s USA and/or revoke its Digital Certificates through the Alternative Dispute Resolution (ADR) Procedure in accordance with Section 20, Alternative Dispute Resolution Procedure, and may appeal the result of the ADR process to the PUCT as provided in Section 20.
+(c) A Market Participant may dispute ERCOT’s decision to disqualify the Market Participant’s USA and/or revoke its access to the MIS through the Alternative Dispute Resolution (ADR) Procedure in accordance with Section 20, Alternative Dispute Resolution Procedure, and may appeal the result of the ADR process to the PUCT as provided in Section 20.

 16.15 Registration of Independent Market Information System Registered Entity

-(1) Each Entity intending to qualify to access ERCOT’s Market Information System (MIS) Secure Area, independent of any other Market Participant role, shall register with ERCOT, including any applicable fees, designating Authorized Representatives, contacts, and a User Security Administrator (USA) (per the Application for Registration as an Independent Market Information System Registered Entity (IMRE)), and execute a Standard Form Market Participant Agreement (as provided in Section 22, Attachment A, Standard Form Market Participant Agreement) prior to receiving a USA Digital Certificate for setting access to ERCOT’s MIS Secure Area.
+(1) Each Entity intending to qualify for access to ERCOT’s Market Information System (MIS) Secure Area, independent of any other Market Participant role, shall register with ERCOT, including any applicable fees, designating Authorized Representatives, contacts, and a User Security Administrator (USA) (per the Application for Registration as an Independent Market Information System Registered Entity (IMRE)), and execute a Standard Form Market Participant Agreement (as provided in Section 22, Attachment A, Standard Form Market Participant Agreement) prior to receiving any access to ERCOT’s MIS Secure Area.

 (2) An Entity must have a genuine professional or business purpose for obtaining access to the MIS Secure Area to qualify for registration as an IMRE.
 ERCOT may determine, in its sole discretion, whether the Entity’s purpose qualifies for registration.